adambaumeister/skilletcli/README.md

 ```bash
 command -v git ; if [[ $? != 0 ]] ; then echo "Git not installed." ; else curl -L https://github.com/adambaumeister/skilletcli/releases/latest/download/skilletcli -o skilletcli ; chmod +x skilletcli ; fi
 ```
+Note for mac users: Skilletcli is built on macOS 10.14.
+Newer/older builds may not be compatible and in that case, you need to run from source.

 **linux**
 ```bash
 command -v git ; if [[ $? != 0 ]] ; then echo "Git not installed." ; else curl -L https://github.com/adambaumeister/skilletcli/releases/latest/download/skilletcli -o skilletcli ; chmod +x skilletcli ; fi